josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 _Tasks to complete_:

-- Navigate to your Azure Databricks workspace in the Azure portal.
+- Navigate to your Azure Databricks workspace in the Azure portal

-- Create a new python notebook.
+- Create a new python notebook

 - Save a new global table named flight_delays_summary that represents the following query: